tekniskamuseet/Creators-Toolkit/README.md

 <img width="1440" alt="Kanaler layout dome" src="https://github.com/tekniskamuseet/wisdome-creators-toolkit/assets/117654590/3a33a921-a368-47f0-be0f-04930d75dfd3">

-## Audio Setup with your *Laptop and External Audio Sources*
+## Audio Setup with your *Laptop and External Audio Sources* - For example for live performance from the scene of the dome.

 To connect your laptop and external audio sources to the domespeakers you need to connect to the external mixer Allen Heath SQ5.

 1. Download "SQ USB Audio driver" *only a requirement for pc, no required driver for mac* https://www.allen-heath.com/hardware/sq/sq-5/resources/
-2. Connect your computer to the mixers internal digital interface.
+2. Connect your computer to the mixers internal digital interface via the usb cable connected to the mixer.
-3. Use the stagebox for external audio sources (Bring di box for line level signals).
+3. Use the stagebox for external audio source.
+(Bring dibox for line level signals, We have a xlr cables and a pair of shure beta 58 mics).
 4. Patch your relevant inputs sockets to the dante output channels.

 Your audio outputs from your daw are "USB INPUTS" on the SQ5